prannnjal/trlc/BACKEND_SETUP.md

 ### Database

-For production, consider migrating to:
+The MySQL setup is production-ready with:
-- PostgreSQL for better scalability
+- Connection pooling for high concurrency
-- MySQL for enterprise environments
+- Optimized indexes for performance
-- MongoDB for document-based storage
+- UTF8MB4 support for international data
+- Automated backup strategies
+- Monitoring and alerting capabilities

 ### Security